STATISTICS ON SPEECH & LANGUAGE DISORDERS

 - According to the Stuttering foundation of America: About 5% of all children go through a period of stuttering that lasts six months or more.
 Three-quarters of those who begin to stutter will recover by late childhood, leaving about 1% of the population with a long-term problem.
 Stuttering affects four times as many males as females.

-- Currently according to ASHA, there are 158,000 nationally certified SLPs.
+- Currently according to ASHA, there are about 158,000 nationally certified SLPs.

-- Biliteracy: June 2004, ASHA Leader: “developing children’s native language and literacy does promote the learning of the English language and literacy.”
-Also, literacy in English does not necessarily mean literacy in the home language.
+- Biliteracy: June 2004, The ASHA Leader: “Developing children’s native language and literacy does promote the learning of the English language and literacy.”
+In addition, literacy in English does not necessarily mean literacy in the home language.

 - In US News and World Report 2017, Speech-Language Pathologist was #28 on 100 Best Jobs!